top of page

 The Scientific Evidence Behind Reflexology

 Recent studies have begun to shed light on the potential mechanisms behind reflexology.
 Research suggests that reflexology may influence the body's nervous system, potentially reducing stress and promoting relaxation.
 Some studies have also explored its effects on pain management, suggesting that reflexology could be a useful complementary therapy for certain conditions.
+Key findings include:

 • Reduced stress and anxiety levels